 A truth-teller may be speaking about a topic that hasn’t achieved the momentum needed to break through the obstacles that keep it in the shadows.

-These are subjects that don’t fit into mainstream coverage or thinking.
+These are subjects that don’t fit into mainstream coverage, conventional thinking, or “consensus reality.”

 This begs the question: what exactly makes something mainstream?
 How do subjects become a part of mainstream thinking, mainstream science, mainstream medicine?
 Is mainstream thinking good or bad?

 Throughout Bird’s Eye View content, you’ll see the following foundational assumption (and you can use it, too): In order to discuss something productively, we need to begin with a common vocabulary.

 Check out this infographic where we take a closer look at the concept of “mainstream.”

 The Right to Choose Who We Listen To

 Please note that this site doesn’t discuss issues of legality such as what is deemed acceptable in a court of law.
 That’s a different subject.
 (However, in cases where legal considerations are central to the topic, such as with non-disclosure agreements, then such information is offered.)

 Rather than issues of legality, the content here is centered around our right to speak freely to each other about what we know and about what we are learning.
 This is about having access and a right to choose who we listen to, whether that person is an ex-CIA counterintelligence officer or young women waitresses of the Presidents Club Diner in the UK, no matter which mainstream or alternative outlets have published their testimony.

 Discernment, Possibility & The Scientific Method